-NUR 3000 INTRODUCTION TO NURSING (3 s.h.)
+NUR 3000 INTRODUCTION TO NURSING (3)

-The course provides an overview of professional nursing with a focus on professionalism, including but not limited to communication, ethics, accountability, social justice.
+The course provides an overview of professional nursing with a focus on professionalism, including but not limited to communication, ethics, accountability, and social justice.
 A synthesis of current and projected trends in nursing is explored.
 This course is divided into five modules: nursing as a career, nursing as a profession, nursing as art and science, nursing as communication, and nursing as a team.
 Prerequisites: NUR major only.

-Co- requisites: NUR 3010, NUR 3040, NUR 3110, or permission of Nursing Department Chair
+Co-requisites: NUR 3010, NUR 3140, NUR 3141, NUR 3110, or permission of Department of

-NUR 3010 HEALTH ASSESSMENT ACROSS THE LIFESPAN (3 s.h.)
+NUR 3010 HEALTH ASSESSMENT ACROSS THE LIFESPAN (3)

 This course introduces the knowledge and skills required to perform a systematic examination of a healthy adult and to document the findings.
 Focus is on conducting a comprehensive and focused physical, behavioral, psychological, spiritual, socioeconomic, and environmental assessment using developmentally and culturally appropriate approaches.
 Health assessment is framed through the use of the nursing process.
-Class (2 s.h.), Lab (1 s.h.).
+Class (2 credits), Lab (1 credit).